 The halcyon years of the Mosquito Fleet lasted from the 1880s to the early 1920s.
-Over the years, some 2,500 individual steamers were part of the Mosquito Fleet.
+Over the years, some 700 or more individual steamers (there have been larger estimates) were part of the Mosquito Fleet.
 Each community, no matter how small, depended on the steamers for their link to the greater community.

 Individual steamers became linked to significant events that shaped the social history of the Northwest.
 On the evening of November 18, 1906, 45 people, a large portion of the working force of the Port Blakely Mill, perished when the small steamer Dix was cut in two by the steam schooner Jeanie.

 The steamer Verona carried approximately 250 Wobblies (labor activists in the Industrial Workers of the World) from Seattle to Everett on November 5, 1916.
 There a dockside confrontation with the police resulted in the death of two deputies and five activists and the wounding of many others.
 This day would become known as "Bloody Sunday" or the "Everett Massacre."

 The fastest and grandest steamers were put on the best and most profitable routes.
 The Seattle-Tacoma route was served by such famous steamers as

 - Tacoma -- the fastest steamer of all.